Alexandra Carter (negotiator): Career

 After practicing at Cravath, Swaine & Moore LLP as a litigator, Carter became a clinical law professor and director of the Mediation Clinic at Columbia Law School.
 Through the Mediation Clinic, Carter and her students provide free conflict resolution services and training to people and organizations who otherwise would not be able to afford it.
 She has been a negotiation trainer for the United Nations, Fortune 500 companies, federal and state courts, the US government, and foreign governments.

 In 2012, Carter trained United Nations diplomats as part of the first negotiation skills-building summit for women, entitled Women Negotiating Peace.
 In 2016, Carter brokered a formal Memorandum of Understanding between the United Nations Institute for Training and Research and Columbia Law School, through which Carter and her CLS students in the Mediation Clinic provide negotiation training for the New York diplomatic corps.
 Carter and her students have trained diplomats from more than 80 nations on negotiation-related subjects, including gender equity, access to justice and amplification.

 Carter is a regular commentator on negotiation in the workplace, as well as on pay equity for women, with appearances on CBS This Morning, MSNBC’s LIVE Weekend, Hardball, Morning Joe, NPR Marketplace, and in The New York Times and Wall Street Journal.
 She is a contributor for NBC News’ Know Your Value, an empowerment community that helps all women recognize, and be recognized for, their worth in business and in life.

 In 2020, Carter published her first book, Ask For More: 10 Questions to Negotiate Anything.
 It became a Wall Street Journal bestseller — the first negotiation book solo-authored by a woman to make that list.

 Awards and memberships

 In 2019, Carter was awarded the Presidential Award for Outstanding Teaching, Columbia University’s highest teaching honor.
 She serves on the New York State Alternative Dispute Resolution Advisory Committee, as part of a group of judges, lawyers, practitioners and academics that make recommendations for improvement and expansion of dispute resolution initiatives for the New York State court system.

-Carter also appears on the list of World's Top 30 Negotiation Professionals for 2021.
-She was ranked #17.